Lovekik-Deshbhratar/task_manage/README.md

 ### Deployment

-The application is deployed and can be accessed at link to deployed site.
+The application is deployed and can be accessed at https://task-manage-lovekik-deshbhratar.vercel.app/.